huisint/gcrostore/README.md

 Cancels all the sold items according to messages in mailbox of Gmail.

-### /status/login
+### /request/login

-Checks login status of the browser for Selenium.
+Sends a message of requesting login for the platforms to the user.

 ## License